DUB

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Glasgow to Dublin costs £31 on the route between Edinburgh (EDI) and Dublin (DUB).
-However, over the past month, flights between Glasgow Intl Airport (GLA) and Dublin (DUB) were, on average, 1% cheaper than other Glasgow-Dublin routes.
+The cheapest return flight from Glasgow to Dublin costs £31 on the route between Glasgow Intl Airport (GLA) and Dublin (DUB).
+Over the past month, this route was, on average, 7% cheaper than other Glasgow-Dublin routes.
 The most popular route is between Edinburgh (EDI) and Dublin (DUB).

 What’s the cheapest day of the week to fly from Glasgow to Dublin?